Kotlin/KEEP/proposals/extensions/android-parcelable.md

 - We may want to require the object to be annotated to explicitly show that the `newArray()` is auto-generated

 > :warning: Discussion: why not implement `newArray()` in the `Parceler` interface itself?
-First, this method can not be implemented generically (with erasure), because the runtime type of the array created is different every time.
+First, this method cannot be implemented generically (with erasure), because the runtime type of the array created is different every time.
 We could do something like `fun newArray(size: Int) = throw UnsupportedOperationException("This method must be overridden by subclasses")`, this has the benefit of making the IDE's life easier: otherwise we'd have to teach it to skip `newArray()` when generating stubs for the Override/Implement action in annotated classes.
 OTOH, this is error-prone in the case of non-annotated classes.
 A solution here could be to magically implement `newArray()` in all concrete subclasses of `Parceler` regardless of the annotation.
 I wonder if this can be promoted to a general feature of Kotlin...

 ## Per-property and per-type Parcelers